 What is the maximum height for a range hood?

-There is no set maximum height per law, every manufacturer suggests a maximum height and you should stay within this range, typically up to 24 inches for electric stoves and 30 inches for gas stoves.
-Moving higher up that this reduces the effective CFM and therefore the efficiency of your range hood.
+There is no set maximum per law, every manufacturer suggests their own for a specific product and you should stay within their allocated range.
+This is typically up to 24 inches for electric stoves and 30 inches for gas stoves.
+Moving higher up than this reduces the effective CFM and therefore the efficiency of your range hood.

 Can you vent a range hood down?